KenMcClean/confluence/README.md

 See https://www.kennethmcclean.com/blog/tokenization-of-confluence-user-macros-as-a-vector-of-meta-analysis/ for more information

+### Create a Confluence User With ScriptRunner
+This Groovy script uses the concept of a User Template in Confluence to create a user programatically

+Keywords: User Management, User Creation, Confluence Server, Confluence DC, Groovy, ScriptRunner

 ### Create Confluence Pages From CSV File
 This Python script takes a CSV file as a input, and creates Confluence pages based on the structure of the CSV